 All our lessons are adapted to the national Next Generation Science Standards and Minnesota K-12 Science Standards, and address specific culinary and scientific skills and knowledge.
 Additionally, most lessons are connected to each other both in terms of the scientific and culinary focus.
 This document shows you how.

-Document: Curriculum Overview: Standards, Skills, and Connectivity
+Document link: Curriculum Overview: Standards, Skills, and Connectivity

 What equipment do I need to get started?